sassoftware/viya4-deployment/docs/user/PostgreSQL.md

 ## Post Data Transfer Steps for viya4-deployment (Experimental)

-You had an existing SAS Viya platform deployment that was created using the viya4-deployment project and configured to use Crunchy as the database, and you have now completed the manual steps outlined in the [PostgreSQL Data Transfer Guide](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=pgdatamig&docsetTarget=titlepage.htm) to move your data over to an external PostgreSQL cluster.
-You now want to use the viya4-deployment project to manage your installation again.

 After you complete the steps outlined in the [PostgreSQL Data Transfer Guide](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=pgdatamig&docsetTarget=titlepage.htm) to move your data from an internal PostgreSQL server to an external PostgreSQL cluster, you can use the viya4-deployment project to manage your installation again.

 ### Crunchy Data 5